We're giving you the chance to win back the value of your meal - every time you dine this month!

 YOU MIGHT ALSO LIKE

-Luckily, London’s seeing a burgeoning walk-in culture for those of us who enjoy a last-minute plan.
+Luckily, London’s seeing a burgeoning walk-in culture for those of us who enjoy a last-minute table.
 Perhaps there’s a reason to celebrate (even if that’s just getting through Monday), or it could just be that cooking your own tea tonight is too much to take.
 Whatever the reason, restaurants without reservations are the way to go.

 So don’t despair if you’ve tried a clutch of trendy spots only to be told they’re full, there is a whole cohort of eateries in London which have set aside a handful of tables – or their whole restaurants – for walk-in diners only.